Are you in search of online jobs for college students? Believe me, you’re in the right place!

 Fiverr is an amazing freelancer marketplace for all kinds of services at unbeatable prices.
 Clients sign up to get things done for as little as $5.

-Some of the most popular gigs here include search engine evaluator, writing jobs, and freelance graphic designer.
+Some of the most popular gigs here include search engine evaluation, writing jobs, and freelance graphic design.
 Others include typing, voiceover work, and social media marketing, plus many more.

 The last one is rather interesting as it combines earning money with a pleasant leisure activity such as browsing social networks.
 This is something you can do in your dorm room for $10+ an hour.

-On the other hand, business owners who want to buy services on Fiverr have to find top-rated freelancers for the best results.
+On the other hand, business owners who want to buy Fiverr services must find top-rated freelancers for the best results.

 #7 Create an Online Course